CongGroup/ASIACCS-16/README.md

 	```
 	Usage : /BlindDB/src/Client/TestCT.sh [NodeNum] [LOOP] [OPTION] [TIME] [SEEDS]

-	- [NodeNum]: the number of servers.
+	- [NodeNum]: the number of nodes.
-	- [LOOP]: the number of process to deal with the task.
+	- [LOOP]: the number of clients.
-	- [OPTION]: 0 means put, 1 means get, 2 means get heary, 3 means half get half put.
+	- [OPTION]: "0" put only workload, "1" get only workload, "2" get heavy workload, "3" put heavy workload.
-	- [TIME]: The time in second type, the operation will consist during this setting.
+	- [TIME]: time duration for the workload.
-	- [SEEDS]: A seed to generate random data.
+	- [SEEDS]:  random seed.
 	```

   * Ciphertext Latency

 	Test the latency of each security operation